Orange-OpenSource/IoT-SAFE-APDU-library/README.md

 To manage the Sequans Monarch GMS01Q modem, this library uses [TinyGSM](https://github.com/vshymanskyy/TinyGSM) which is licensed under LGPL-3.0.

+Two examples are available:
+ * an example establishing a mutual MQTTS connection with Orange Live Objects
+ * an example establishing a mutual MQTTS connection with Orange Live Objects or AWS IoT Core

 The Arduino with Orange Live Booster sample has been tested over cellular connectivity.
 This sample also depends on